Royal intermarriage: Africa

 At times, marriage between members of the same dynasty has been common in Central Africa.

-In West Africa, the sons and daughters of Yoruba kings were traditionally given in marriage to their fellow royals as a matter of dynastic policy.
-Sometimes these marriages would involve members of other tribes.
-Erinwinde of Benin, for example, was taken as a wife by the Oba Ọranyan of Oyo during his time as governor of Benin.
-Their son Eweka went on to found the dynasty that rules the Kingdom of Benin.

 Marriages between the Swazi, Zulu and Thembu royal houses of southern Africa are common.
 For example, the daughter of South African president and Thembu royal Nelson Mandela, Zenani Mandela, married Prince Thumbumuzi Dlamini, a brother of Mswati III, King of Eswatini.
 Elsewhere in the region, Princess Semane Khama of the Bamangwato tribe of Botswana married Kgosi Lebone Edward Molotlegi of the Bafokeng tribe of South Africa.

 Other examples of historical, mythical and contemporary royal intermarriages throughout Africa include: